MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 #### 5.3.
 Generating Covariates

-To account for population structure or relatedness in the data, you may generate covariates such as Principal Component Analysis (PCA) scores or a relatedness matrix.
-These covariates are used to adjust for potential confounding factors in the GWAS analysis such as kinship or population structure.
+To account for population structure or relatedness in the data, you may generate covariates such as Principal Component Analysis (PCA) scores or a relatedness (kinship) matrix.
+These covariates are used to adjust for the potential confounding factors in the GWAS analysis that are kinship or population structure.
+Indeed, population structure and relatedness may induce non-random distribution of alleles in the sampling pool.
+GWAS analysis over phenotypes that happen to covary with the population structure would then result in non-relevant associations with these non-randomly distributed alleles.
+Including a kinship matrix or a a PCA can help reduce this risk.

 ```